censorship-no-archive/ceno1/BUILD.md

 #### Node.js and NPM

 You can download Node.js and NPM together directly from the [official site](https://nodejs.org/dist/v4.2.2/).
+In Debian-based systems you should install the `nodejs-legacy` package along with `nodejs`.

 ### Building the client